Vegetarian Thukpa Soup

 Both hubby and I were pleasantly surprised how comforting and tasty thukpa turned out.
-With it raining outside it was a delight to cup our hands over the hot bowl of wholesome soup.
+With Bangalore experiencing rains, it was a delight to cup our hands over the hot bowl of wholesome soup.

 Do you want to try out a different version of a noodle soup?
 If so what are you waiting for, scroll down to check out the recipe.

 VEGETARIAN THUKPA SOUP

 1 large carrot, peeled and cut into slices or sticks

 1 onion, chopped

 1 tsp ginger paste